How to Solve the Smoking Problem

-It is a truth that appears not to be universally acknowledged by some Tobacco Controllers that in order to stop doing something you have to start doing it first.
+It is a truth that appears not to be universally acknowledged that in order to stop doing something you have to start doing it first.

 People are not born smokers.

-Public health organisations are much exercised to appeal for funding to run stop-smoking clinics.
-They have a modest success with smokers who seek their help in supporting them on their quitting journey so that they eventually cease poisoning themselves by inhaling tobacco smoke into their lungs all day.
+Public health organisations are much exercised to appeal for funding to run stop smoking clinics.
+They have a modest success with smokers who seek their help in supporting them on their quitting journey so that they eventually cease poisoning themselves by repeatedly sucking tobacco fumes into their lungs every day.

-Then there are smokers who seem almost proud of the fact that they smoked for a decade or two (or more) and then—they quit!
-Or switched to a purportedly less harmful way of continuing in thrall to their nicotine addiction such as with e-cigarettes.
+Then there are smokers who seem almost proud of the fact that they smoked for a decade or two (or more) and then – they quit! – or they switched to a purportedly less harmful way of continuing in thrall to their nicotine addiction, such as with e-cigarettes.

 This is like mopping the bathroom floor when the water is overflowing.
 You have to turn the tap (faucet) off first.
-It’s all well and good having stop-smoking clinics to assist current smokers to cease and desist from their dreadful habit, but what about the supply of new smokers?
-Let them inhale tobacco smoke daily for years or decades, and then, when they’re fed up with this unnatural activity but find themselves unable to quit, seek the help of government-funded clinics!
+It’s all well and good having stop smoking clinics to assist current smokers to cease and desist from their dreadful habit, but what about the supply of new smokers?
+Let them inhale tobacco smoke daily for years or decades, and then, when they’re fed up with this abnormal behaviour but find themselves unable to quit, seek the help of government funded clinics!

-I am known as an advocate for banning tobacco but if this proposal seems draconian, then here is an alternative, kinder way of achieving the same thing.
+I am known as an advocate for banning tobacco but if this proposal seems draconian, then here is an alternative, kinder way, to achieve the same thing.

 CERTIFICATE OF NEED TO SMOKE